British Ambassador to Lebanon

 Notarial and documentary services

-A list of English speaking lawyers and translators who may be able to help you with official transactions in Lebanon.
-Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government.
+Use our lists of local suppliers and services if you need help in Lebanon.
+Please note that inclusion in these lists does not constitute official endorsement by the British embassy or the UK government.

 How else we can help